 There was an article in Time Magazine this week about the Smartphone wars.
 A former executive from Apple who is now leading the charge with the Palm Pre claimed that a hard-drive was the “soul of the iPod” (http://www.time.com/time/magazine/article/0,9171,1902833-2,00.html).
-It wasn’t the sleekness of the product, or the software services, but the innards, the electronics inside that enabled the iPOD success.
+It wasn’t the sleekness of the product, nor the internet music services, but the innards, the electronics inside that enabled the iPOD success.
 I doubt many people would think that a hard-drive made the difference – but that’s what happened according to an insiders’ account.

 Mentor Graphics recognizes the fact that you are Heroes!
 You deserve recognition.
 We have been sponsoring the Technology Leadership Awards for more than twenty years to recognize excellence and innovation in the PCB development community.
 This is a platform for you to demonstrate the great innovation going on in PCB development.
 We encourage all of you to enter the contest today at www.mentor.com/go/tla.

 Now – I would like to hear from you….
 Why do you think we do not get our recognition?
 What more can we do to raise the profile of the value of PCB Engineering and Design?
 Let me know by replying to this post.
 Looking forward to hearing from you.